You can get a lawyer to represent you in your family law case in the following circumstances:

 - when you need an immediate court order to ensure your or your children's safety and security;

-- to resolve a serious denial of parenting time or contact with / access to your children;
+- to resolve a serious denial of parenting time or contact with your children;

 - when the other parent threatens to remove your children permanently from the province; or

-- when you have guardianship or custody of your children and the other parent has contact or access, but they have unlawfully held your children and not allowed you to carry out your guardianship or custody responsibilities.
+- when you have guardianship or parenting time with your children and the other parent has contact with or parenting time, but they have unlawfully held your children and not allowed you to carry out your parenting time.

 - In other situations, depending on available funding, your circumstances, and based on a merit test, including:

 - to resolve serious legal issues in high conflict cases;